sahilbishnoi26/Web-Summarizer-Chatbot-v0.5/README.md

 ### **3. Website Summarization**
 Request a comprehensive summary of an entire website in a single interaction, streamlining information retrieval.

-### **4. Web Search with DocDocGo Integration**
+### **4. Web Search with DuckDuckGo Integration**
-Leverage the chatbot’s connection to the **DocDocGo** search engine for live web searches.
+Leverage the chatbot’s connection to the **DuckDuckGo** search engine for live web searches.
 Enter a query, and the chatbot retrieves relevant links and information.

 ## Chainlit User Interface
 <div align="center">